 Fostering Social Worker

-A motivated social work practitioner, passionate about fostering and providing quality care for children who have experienced trauma.
+- A motivated social work practitioner, passionate about fostering and kinship and providing quality care for children who have experienced trauma

-Ability to work flexible hours to fit with the needs of foster carer applicants and Connected Carers.
+- Ability to work flexible hours to fit with the needs of kinship carers.
 This will include some evenings and weekends.

 This post is subject to an Enhanced Disclosure application to the Disclosure and Barring service and registration as a qualified Social Worker with Social Work England.